wescale/k8s-advanced-training/network-policies/README.md

   * 1 statefulset
   * 1 `wordpress-mariadb` service

-An `nginx` ingress controller running in a `ingress-nginx` namespace.
+An `nginx` ingress controller running in a `kube-system` namespace.

 Because the nginx ingress controller exposes ports 80 and 443 to the worker nodes, you can access the Wordpress from your web browser. **Ask the trainer to provide the URL.**